Cairi-S/tom-poulson/README.md

 *Logo and Navigation bar*

-- Repeat the steps listed for the home page.
+- Repeat the steps listed for the Home page.
 - Check the HTML code is the same between ensembles.html and index.html

 *Stockholm Chamber Brass page*